 Frequently Asked Questions

 Please find answers to questions frequently asked regarding the City Clerk's Office.
-Please note that this FAQ is provided as a public service and is general in nature; information may be subject to change.
+Please note that these FAQs are provided as a public service and are general in nature; information may be subject to change.

 If you have additional questions you can contact the City Clerk's office Monday - Friday from 7:30 a.m. to 4:30 p.m. by dialing 239-574-0411 or emailing City Clerk Email.

-Q4.
-How do I contact the 311 Call Center formerly Citizen's Action Center?
+How do I contact the 311 Call Center, formerly Citizen's Action Center?

-Answer: The 311 Call Center, formerly Citizen's Action Center, offers citizens a way to obtain information about city services, ask questions of city staff, report problems within the city and submit requests for service as well as providing the status of their questions and requests.
+The 311 Call Center, formerly Citizen's Action Center, offers citizens a way to obtain information about city services, ask questions of city staff, report problems within the city, and submit requests for service as well as provide the status of their questions and requests.
 They can be reached by phone by dialing 311 or 239-574-0425.

 You can also submit your questions or problems online - To access the online 311 Call Center, formerly Citizen's Action Center, 311 Call Center Online here

-Q6.
-Who do I call - City Clerk or Clerk of Courts?
+Who do I call - the City Clerk or the Clerk of Courts?

 Examples of exemptions include:

 Examination questions and answer sheets